How to filter a list in Python

 print(f"{item['name']}: ${item['price']}")

-• The expression lambda p: p["price"] < 500 is an anonymous function that checks if a product's price is below 500.
+• The expression lambda p: p["price"] < 500 is an anonymous function that accesses the value of the "price" key in each dictionary.

 Analyzing log entries with list comprehension and filter()